 In 1993, at the age of 25, Christopher Pyne was elected to the House of Representatives for the seat of Sturt.

 In his time in Parliament he has been shadow Minister for Education, Apprenticeships and Training, Manager of Opposition Business in the House of Representatives, Minister for Ageing, Parliamentary Secretary for Health well as Parliamentary Secretary for Family and Community Services.
+Christopher has also served as Minister for Education and Training.

 As Parliamentary Secretary for Health he founded “headspace: the Youth Mental Health Foundation” in July 2006.